 - The sample of studies examined in a narrative review is based on the author's whim, rather than on publicly shared standards. - Narrative reviews rely on statistical significance for evaluating and comparing studies.
-Significance is dependent on sample size so a weak effect can be made to look stronger simply but adding more participants. - Narrative reviews lack acceptable rules of inference for going from the findings of studies to overall generalizations about the research literature. - Narrative reviews are not well-suited for analyzing the impact of moderating variables.
+Significance is dependent on sample size, so a weak effect can be made to look more important simply by adding more participants. - Narrative reviews lack systematic rules regarding how to generalize from the results of individual studies to form conclusions about the literature as a whole. - Narrative reviews are not well-suited for analyzing the impact of moderating variables.
 Authors of narrative reviews rarely reach clear conclusions regarding how methodological variations influence the strength of an effect.
-They also typically fail to report the rules they use to classify studies when looking for the effect of a moderating variable.

-• Many research literatures have grown too large to for a human to accurately synthesize without the aid of statistical inference.
+They also typically fail to report the rules they use to classify studies when looking for the effect of a moderating variable. - Many research literatures have grown too large to for a human to accurately synthesize without the aid of statistical inference.